ascholerChemeketa/cs160Reader/_sources/SQLIntro/sorting.rst

 The column name after the ``ORDER BY`` clause specifies which column to use as the sorting key, in this case ``duration``.
-The shortest trips are listed first and the longest trips listed last.
+The shortest trips are listed first and the longest trips are listed last.
 This increasing, or **ascending** order is the default.
 To make the order go from largest to smallest (**descending** order), we need to specify ``DESC`` after the column name we are ordering by.
 (If we want to be explicit about ascending order, we can say ``ASC``, but do not need to since that is the default.)